Encinitas events this week (Feb. 15)

 Now showing: The Favourite, Roma, Free Solo and Rocky Horror Picture Show.
 471 Coast Highway 101.
 For more information and showtimes, visit https://bit.ly/2t9VTXg.

-The North Coast Symphony Orchestra “Soloist Spotlight” concert will take place March 3 at 2:30 p.m. at the Saints Constantine and Helen Greek Orthodox Church, 3459 Manchester Ave.
+The North Coast Symphony Orchestra “Soloist Spotlight” concert will be held on Sunday, March 3, 2:30 p.m., at the Saints Constantine and Helen Greek Orthodox Church, 3459 Manchester Avenue, in Cardiff.
 Featured soloist Ray Nowak, trumpeter with the San Diego Symphony, will perform the exciting Trumpet Concerto in A-Flat Major by Alexander Arutiunian.
 The orchestra will perform Symphony No. 8 by Antonín Dvorák and Polovtsian Dances by Alexander Borodin.
+Tickets available at the door: $10 general, $8 seniors/students/military, $25/family max.
 For more information, visit www.northcoastsymphony.com.

 Lecture: Foreign Entanglements